 As part of the lockdown we are all required to stay at home and only leave home if it is absolutely essential.
-However, if you are self-isolating, for 14 days you must also avoid other people as much as possible, stay at home and don't go out to buy food or collect medicine – order them by phone or online, or ask someone else to drop them off at your home.
+However, if you are self-isolating, you must also avoid other people as much as possible, stay at home and don't go out to buy food or collect medicine – order them by phone or online, or ask someone else to drop them off at your home.

 You can use your garden, if you have one.
 You can also leave the house to exercise – but stay at least 1.5 metres (3 steps) away from other people.

 Everyone is being asked to stay at home where possible, however, you must also stay at home for 10 days and self-isolate if you have symptoms of or been diagnosed with Covid-19 or for 14 days if you live with someone who does.